ocplatest/MCW-Machine-Learning/Hands-on lab/Before the HOL - Machine Learning.md

 ### Task 3: Install libraries on the Azure Databricks Cluster

 The notebooks you will run depends on certain Python libraries that will need to be installed in your cluster.
-The following steps walk you thru adding these dependencies.
+The following steps walk you through adding these dependencies.

 1. From the left-hand menu in your Workspace, select **Clusters**.